TrackPro™ Weight Distributing Hitch

 - Manages sway caused by bad roads, wind, and weather

-- Caster in the hitch head constantly centers the trailer
+- The caster in the hitch head constantly centers the trailer

 - Spring bars augment the suspensions of the tow vehicle & trailer